RameshRacharla/MVVM-Architecture-Android/README.md

 # MVVM Architecture Android

 ## Android Application Architecture:

-The Application follows the MVVM design pattern with SDK 34 and updated Gradle file
+The Application follows the MVVM design pattern with SDK 34 and updated Gradle file using Kotlin.

 ## Tools and libraries used in the project: